-“I’ve been with McGill almost a year now and am very impressed with the people. excellent expertise in the water / wastewater field, and everyone is kind and interested in helping one another.
+“I’ve been with McGill almost a year now and am very impressed with the people, excellent expertise in the water / wastewater field, and that everyone is kind and interested in helping one another.
 I’m involved in a number of projects already and look forward to continuing to learn and grow in my role with the company.”

 Ashley Goddard, PE Project Engineer

 “My start at the Raleigh office has been above and beyond what I expected from my first engineering job.
 Everyone has gone out of their way to make me feel welcome and I feel that McGill values its employees.
 The projects I’ve worked on as part of the water resources team give me a chance to learn new skills in a hands-on way and make me feel like we are having a positive impact on the communities we serve.”

 “Since starting at McGill, I have immediately felt like part of the team.
 The work we do to improve the communities we live in is incredibly rewarding and satisfying.
 I could not ask for a better place to work or a better team to work with.”

 Nelson Heringer, EI Engineering Associate

 Leading the Civil / Site Team: Ben Cathey’s Advancement